warren-bank/jquery-area-onhover/README.md

       > though, strictly speaking, it could be dynamically pre-constructed and currently detached from the DOM

+  * `positioned_element_class`:

+    * acceptable values:
+      * string
-  * `css_class`:
+      * array of strings

+    * if the value is a string,
-    * css class name that is added to each absolutely positioned anchor element that is dynamically created and inserted into the DOM wrapper element.
+      then it is a css class name that is added to each absolutely positioned anchor element that is dynamically created and inserted into the DOM wrapper element.

+    * if the value is an array of strings, then a group of `<div>` elements will be created and inserted into each of the absolutely positioned anchor elements that are dynamically created and inserted into the DOM wrapper element.

+      each value in the array represents a class name for one `<div>` element in this group.

+      the `<div>` elements are stacked on top of one-another, such that the first css class in the array is at the bottom of the stack;
+      conversely, the last css class in the array is at the top.

+      how these stacked `<div>` elements are used is entirely up to the developer.
+      They can each be individually styled in css rules using the corresponding css class name.

 ## Usage